devspace-sh/devspace/docs/pages/deployment/images.md

       kaniko:
         cache: true
 ```
-The config excerpt shown above would tell DevSpace.cli to build the image `default` with kaniko and to use caching while building the image.
+The config excerpt shown above would tell DevSpace CLI to build the image `default` with kaniko and to use caching while building the image.

 > In comparison to using a local Docker daemon, **kaniko is currently very slow** at building images.
 Therefore, it is currently recommended to use Docker for building images.

 ## Skip image pushing (for development with minikube)
-If you are using minikube for development, you usually do not need to push your images to a registry because DevSpace.cli will build your images with minikube's Docker daemon and the image will already be present and does not need to be pulled from a registry.
+If you are using minikube for development, you usually do not need to push your images to a registry because DevSpace CLI will build your images with minikube's Docker daemon and the image will already be present and does not need to be pulled from a registry.
 ```yaml
 images:
   default:
     image: my-registry.tld/username/image
     skipPush: true
 ```
-Defining `skipPush: true` tells DevSpace.cli not to push an image after building and tagging it.
+Defining `skipPush: true` tells DevSpace CLI not to push an image after building and tagging it.

 ---